jirivrany/react-treeview-recursive/README.md

 There is well known [example](https://github.com/chenglou/react-treeview) of Tree View made by [chenglou](https://github.com/chenglou).
 It works quite good, but only if you know the level of your tree in advance.

 This example on the other hand can handle the data more dynamically.
-Check the demo with two example trees.
+Check the [demo with two examples](http://jirivrany.github.io/react-treeview-recursive/).

 If you want to test it, simply clone the repo.